chapel-lang/chapel/doc/rst/language/spec/modules.rst

 contain references like ``B.cSymbol`` and it would reference C's cSymbol.
 Conversely, if B's import of C is ``private`` then A will not be able to see C's symbols due to that ``import``.

 This notion of re-exporting extends to the case in which a scope imports symbols from multiple modules.
-For example, if a module A imports a module B, and module B contains a public import of modules C1, C2, and C3, then all three of those modules will be referenceable by A as though they were submodules of B.
-Similarly, if module B instead publicly imports specific symbols from C1, C2, and C3, A will be able to reference those symbols as though they were defined directly in B.  However, an error is signaled if symbols with the same name are imported from these modules.

-The import statement may specify a single module or module-level symbol, or it may specify multiple module-level symbols in the ``unqualified-list``.
-Unlike ``use`` statements, symbols specified for unqualified access are not able to be accessed with the module qualifier.
-A separate import statement may be provided to enable this behavior.
-It is an error to provide a name in an ``unqualified-list`` that does not exist or is not visible in the respective module.

-If a type or type's secondary methods are defined in the imported module, then any instances of the type obtained in the scope of the import may access the fields and methods of that type, regardless of the ``unqualified-list``.
-These fields and methods cannot be specified in an ``unqualified-list`` on their own.
-The privacy of import statements is also ignored when determining if an instance can access the fields and methods, for similar reasons.

-Within an ``unqualified-list``, a visible symbol from that module may optionally be given a new name using the ``as`` keyword.
-This new name will be usable from the scope of the import in place of the old name unless the old name is additionally specified in the ``unqualified-list``.
-If an import which renames a symbol is present at module scope, imports and uses of that module will also be able to reference that symbol using the new name instead of the old name.
-Renaming does not affect accesses to that symbol via the source module's prefix, nor does it affect imports or uses of that module from other contexts.
-It is an error to attempt to rename a symbol that does not exist or is not visible in the respective module, or to rename a symbol to a name that is already present in the same ``unqualified-list``.
-It is, however, perfectly acceptable to rename a symbol to a name present in the respective module which was not specified via that ``unqualified-list``.

-This notion of re-exporting extends to the case in which a scope imports symbols from multiple modules.
 For example, if a module A imports a module B, and